PokemonHacker1337/HackedFlashGames/README.md

 Drag Race Demon:
 Start with $9999, infinite fuel, infinite lives.
 (Technically, it's also possible to disable the opponent from being able to move, but I decided against it)

+Drag Race Demon DX:
+Start with $9999, infinite lives

+Drag Race Demon 2:
+Start with $99999, infinite lives, nitro lasts forever.
+(Side note: you can use nitro before the race for a free head start)

 Dune Buggy:
 Infinite health and lives (I decided against time as I kept getting softlocked in testing).